thediyblogger/blog/content/blog/traffic-report-june-2019.md

 Finally, I am also generating lots of new content through interesting and compelling blog posts.
 These posts are based on some of the basics to go along with the Pin Karma strategy guides, but also based on lessons I am applying along my own journey.
 Each new blog post is new content for Pinterest, which helps build my reach.

 Currently, each pin averages 1 - 2 images that are pinned to multiple boards.
-I will be aiming to increase this to at least 5 pin images per blog post, which will then be posted to each of my boards over an interval (usually 6 days apart).
+I will be aiming to increase this to at least 5 pin images per blog post, which will then be posted to each of my boards over an interval (usually 1 week apart for each image, with the same image going to another board once every 5 weeks).

 By the end of my first month engaging Pinterest for TheDIYBlogger, my stats are: